Dendrobates Leucomelas 'Standard'

 Another Oophaga pumilio that originates from the Charco La Pava locality in Panama - this gorgeous little frog can come in a variety of different colors.
 Typically some shade of orange, these frogs may range in color from bright yellow to dark red.
 Some may or may not have the spotting on their dorsal area, but all typically have bright blue, mottled legs.
 While many dart frogs will often display a large variety of patterns and even shades or hues of a single color, not many are known to have such varied color variations within the same species locale.
 These frogs are truly unique, and absolutely gorgeous to behold in person!

-We currently have 6 Charco La Pavas in our large 100 gallon display vivarium, which we think might be a 4.2 group.
+We currently have 5 Charco La Pavas in our large 100 gallon display vivarium, which we hope might be a 3.2 group.

 Correlophus ciliatus (Crested Gecko)